Do the Digit Insurance

 What is Sukanya Samriddhi Yojana Scheme?

-This scheme, which was initiated as a part of the Beti Bachao Beti Padhao campaign, the Sukanya Samriddhi Yojana is a government-backed small savings scheme.
-The scheme is entirely dedicated to a girl child and aims to provide the education and marriage expenses of a girl child.
+The Sukanya Samriddhi Yojana, initiated as part of the Beti Bachao Beti Padhao campaign, is a government-backed small savings scheme.
+It is dedicated to girls and aims to provide for their education and marriage expenses.

-Salient features of the Sukanya Samriddhi Yojana Scheme
+Features of the Sukanya Samriddhi Yojana Scheme

 • Maturity period: Another Sukanya Samriddhi Yojana feature is that such an account has a maturity period of 21 years from its opening date or till the girl marries after she turns 18.